-Along the bottom, a thumbnail can have a Windows shortcut symbol, denoting that it is a shortcut to a file, not the "real" file.
+Along the bottom, a thumbnail can have a Windows shortcut symbol, denoting that you are working with a shortcut to a file, not the "real" file.
 At the bottom right, any rating and/or colored label that the picture may have are shown.

 The program can display several lines with picture information (time, shutter, etc.) under each thumbnail.
-To configure these, visitSettings | Preferences... | Thumbnail Descriptions.
+You can configure this under Settings | Preferences | Thumbnail Descriptions.

-The keeps browsing quick by taking advantage of thumbnails stored inside pictures (e.g. in their EXIF information) and of thumbnails stored ("cached") on disk after your first visit to a folder.
-Cached thumbnails are then quickly loaded in during your future visits to that folder.
+For faster browsing, the program makes use of thumbnails stored inside of pictures (e.g. in their EXIF information) and of thumbnails stored ("cached") on disk after your first visit to a folder.
+Cached thumbnails are loaded in during your next visit; this is much faster than re-generating them.

-Rotate the mouse wheel while holding down [Ctrl] to resize thumbnails.
+Rotate the mouse wheel while holding down [Ctrl] to change the thumbnail display size.